 LOTF has no significant performance impact.
-It was not designed to be a “lite” list but the absence of a fully-featured ENB preset as well as the optional performance tweaks should still make the list more than playable on all but the weakest PCs.
-While I relied almost exclusively on Skyrim Realistic Overhaul and Project Clarity for textures with largely vanilla-sized textures, DynDOLOD does increase the amount of VRAM required.
+It was not designed to be a “lite” list but the absence of an ENB preset as well as the optional performance tweaks should still make the list more than playable on all but the weakest PCs.
+While I relied almost exclusively on Skyland AIO and Project Clarity for textures with largely vanilla-sized textures, DynDOLOD does increase the amount of VRAM required.

 Since LOTF 2.0, there is now an optional performance profile included.
-While this profile and Creation Club support are mutually exclusive, it may be a great alternative for people on very low-end hardware.
-The INI settings were toned down and DynDOLOD was regenerated on Medium without hybrid/ultra tree LOD.
+The INI settings were toned down and DynDOLOD was regenerated on Medium with less demanding mesh rules for trees.